okcompuder/Pokelert/README.md

 ```

 ## Use
-Run *main.py* to begin initiate bot in channel
+Run *main.py* to activate bot in channel